StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week0.md

 - I chose `AWS CLI Access` and clicked on create Access key
 - Downloaded the CSV with the credentials
--Setup Multi Factor Authentication (MFA) for my new user, this is best practice.
+- Setup Multi Factor Authentication (MFA) for my new user, this is best practice.
 - Signed out of root user and signed in as the new IAM user
 ---
 ## Install and verify the AWS CLI